• Skip to primary navigation

 I came up with the idea for this smoked salmon pasta salad quite by chance.

-I was looking for a salad to make to go with some lamb chops that were destined for the barbeque.
+I was looking for a salad to serve alongside some lamb chops which were destined for the barbeque.
 All I had in the fridge was a packet of smoked salmon and a bottle of homemade ranch dressing.

 So while Graham was firing up the barbeque, I boiled half a packet of pasta shells, chopped up the salmon and combined it all with the ranch dressing.
 And voila!
 A new salad was born.